 To create a new workflow step, go to Setup and select Workflow Steps from the Project Settings section.
 Then, click on New.

 Assigning Jobs in Workflow Steps

-Once you activate all desired workflow steps for your project (i.e. Translation, Revision, Client Review), 3 versions of your files will live in your project: Translation version, Revision version and Client’s Review version.
-You will be able to assign linguists who will take care of translation and other linguists who will take care of revision.
+Once you activate all desired workflow steps for your project (i.e. Translation, Revision, Client Review), 3 versions of your files will live in your project: the Translation version, the Revision version, and the Client’s Review version.
+You will be able to assign Linguists to take care of translation and other Linguists to take care of revision.
 The final step can be assigned to a Client with Linguist or Guest user rights.
-You could even assign different translation memories to each workflow step.
-You can split a file in the translation workflow step but leave it whole in the following workflow steps or split it in all workflow steps.
+You can even assign different translation memories to each workflow step.
+You can also split a file in all workflow steps, or have it be split in only one step.

 Assigning TMs in Workflow Steps